jtjsir/GitTest/codes/java/readme.txt

-this is a java introduction
+this is a java introduction.
+java a good language.